Detail of the surface of a chalcedony geode with a crack full of glue

 Repairs in fossils

-Repairs are far more commonplace and accepted practice with fossils.
-Fossils are more likely to have body parts scattered rather than composed in a clearly visible form.
-With fossils it is also important to display the most scientifically accurate representation of the original life form.
+Repairs are far more routine and accepted practice with fossils.
+Fossilized remains are more likely to have body parts in disarray or scattered over a wide area, rather than composed in a clearly recognizable form.
 As an example, fossil sea urchins like the ones pictured have had their spines reattached.
 Or someone’s spines anyway.

 Pair of fossil sea urchins with fat spines

-When it comes to fossils, repairs can border on art form.
-GeoDĂ©cor Fossils & Minerals filmed a video showing the complex and laborious process that goes into repairing and preparing fossils for display.
+High-end fossils repairs aim to display the most scientifically accurate representation of the original life form, so missing segments of the fossil will be restored.
+Fossil restoration can border on art form.
+GeoDĂ©cor Fossils & Minerals filmed a video showing the intensive process that goes into repairing and preparing fossils for display.
 If you have the opportunity, stop by their showroom during the Tucson Gem & Mineral show to view it—and their incredible collection!
+(Currently hosted at the Co-op)

 How to spot a repair